-- 3.25 The licensing authority may share application information received in the course of processing applications with the Gambling Commission, a constable or police force, an enforcement officer, another licensing authority, her Majesty's Commissioners of Customs & Excise, The Gambling Appeal Tribunal, The National Lottery Commission, The Secretary of State or Scottish Ministers. - 3.26 We will abide by the Freedom of Information Act and the General Data Protection Regulation (GDPR) in its safeguarding/release of information or data. - 3.27 In the context of the Gambling Act, we will retain only that information which relates to the processing of applications for licences, permits, permissions and representations.
+- 3.24 The licensing authority may share application information received in the course of processing applications with the Gambling Commission, a constable or police force, an enforcement officer, another licensing authority, her Majesty's Commissioners of Customs & Excise, The Gambling Appeal Tribunal, The National Lottery Commission, The Secretary of State or Scottish Ministers. - 3.25 We will abide by the Freedom of Information Act and the General Data Protection Regulation (GDPR) in its safeguarding/release of information or data. - 3.26 In the context of the Gambling Act, we will retain only that information which relates to the processing of applications for licences, permits, permissions and representations.
 Applications and representations in respect of applications are both in the public domain and are therefore available on request and may be published as part of our web register.
 Personal addresses/contact numbers attached with representations may also be released.
-Information may also be shared with other Gambling Act regulators or other parties prescribed by the Secretary of State. - 3.28 Licensing authorities have statutory duties to notify the Commission as well as the applicant and other responsible authorities of the grant/rejection of applications (new, variations, transfers etc) as well as the revocation, surrender or lapse of a premises licence using the correct statutory forms. - 3.29 We will inform the Gambling Commission without delay if: - The licensing authority receives information that causes it to question the suitability of the person holding/applying to hold an operating licence. - There are persistent or serious disorder problems that an operator could or should do more to prevent, so that the Commission may consider the continuing suitability of the operator to hold an operating licence. - If it comes to our attention that: alcohol-licensed premises or clubs or institutes are playing bingo during the course of a week which involves significant stakes and prizes and makes it possible that the £2,000 in seven days is being exceeded. - 3.30 The licensing authority will act in accordance with the relevant legislation and guidance from the Commission and will adopt the principles of better regulation.
+Information may also be shared with other Gambling Act regulators or other parties prescribed by the Secretary of State. - 3.27 Licensing authorities have statutory duties to notify the Commission as well as the applicant and other responsible authorities of the grant/rejection of applications (new, variations, transfers etc) as well as the revocation, surrender or lapse of a premises licence using the correct statutory forms. - 3.28 We will inform the Gambling Commission without delay if: - The licensing authority receives information that causes it to question the suitability of the person holding/applying to hold an operating licence. - There are persistent or serious disorder problems that an operator could or should do more to prevent, so that the Commission may consider the continuing suitability of the operator to hold an operating licence. - If it comes to our attention that: alcohol-licensed premises or clubs or institutes are playing bingo during the course of a week which involves significant stakes and prizes and makes it possible that the £2,000 in seven days is being exceeded. - 3.29 The licensing authority will act in accordance with the relevant legislation and guidance from the Commission and will adopt the principles of better regulation.

-Functions of the licensing authority under Part 15 of the GA2005 with respect to the inspection of premises and the power under s346 of the Act to institute criminal proceedings in respect of the offences specified in that section ensure compliance.
+Functions of the licensing authority under Part 15 of the GA2005 with respect to the inspection of premises and the power under s346 of the Act to institute criminal proceedings in respect of the offences specified in that section

+3.30 Our principal enforcement role under the Gambling Act is to ensure compliance with the conditions of the premises licence and legal requirements in respect of other permissions the licensing authority regulates.
+However, we will also ensure that any unlicensed premises which are operating illegally are dealt with appropriately to ensure compliance.
 Where appropriate, we will work with the Gambling Commission in our enforcement activity.
 The Council will adopt a risk-based inspection and enforcement programme, which will mean giving greater attention to high-risk premises and a lighter touch for low-risk premises.
 In all cases we will ensure our inspection and enforcement programme is operated in accordance with any codes of practice issued by the Gambling Commission, in accordance with the Government's Enforcement Concordat and the Regulators' Code.